mschoettle/emf-tutorial/README.md

 - Right-Click on the `.editor` project
 - Select `Run As > Eclipse Application`
 - In the second Eclipse instance, either
-  1. Drag in the example model into the editor area or
+  1. Drag the example model into the editor area or
   2. Create a new model in a project by going to  and selecting `.
     - Go to `File > New > Other...`
-    - Select Tournament Model` from the `Example EMF Model Creation Wizards` category
+    - Select `Tournament Model` from the `Example EMF Model Creation Wizards` category
     - Choose `Tournament` as the model object